 - Toothpaste: Yes, you read that correctly!
 Toothpaste can help clean your home as well as your teeth.
 Use an old toothbrush (but make sure it’s clean) and gently apply a small amount of toothpaste to the affected area.
 Make sure to wipe the residue off carefully.

 - Magic Erasers: Wet the sponge eraser then wring out completely before rubbing the stain/mark from the wall.
 If you do have matt paint, you may find that slightly shiny patches are left behind once the stain is removed, so please be aware.

 - Sticky Remover: This is not just a good solution to get rid of sticky marks or label residue, you can use a small amount to cut through scuffs and marks.

 - Cif: Apply a small amount of Cif to a clean, damp cloth and gently rub the affected area.

 - Nail Varnish Remover: Put some nail varnish remover onto a clean cloth and dab the area with the mark.
 Bear in mind that this cleaning solution is a LAST RESORT!

-If you find that removing the mark from your wall has left a stunning clean area in the paint which shows that the whole wall is a bit grubby, you may want to clean the entire room.
+If you find that removing the mark from your wall has left a stunning clean area in the paint which shows that the rest of the wall is a bit grubby, you may want to clean the whole wall.

-If paint has been on the wall for a while, matching the paint can prove problematic.
-Paint can be sun bleached over time or collect embedded dirt, so the wall colour can end up very different to the original, fresh out of the tin colour.
+If the paint has been on the wall for a while, matching it can prove problematic.
+Paint can be sun-bleached over time or collect embedded dirt, so the wall colour can end up very different to the original, fresh out of the tin colour.

 Unfortunately, if a full wall clean doesn’t help, you may have to do a complete repaint… but this is a drastic measure.
 You might be able to just place a nice wall clock or painting over the marked area!